I'm interested in sustainable agriculture, the environment, health, and nutrition. This is the story of my journey with oil cleansing.

 I Haven't Used Soap in Over a Year

 I have crazy oily skin, and for years I've used soaps, scrubs, and astringents like they were going out of style.
-In the winter, my skin would be dry and scaly, but oily at the same time.
+In the winter, my skin would be dry and scaly, yet oily, at the same time.
 Washing it made the dryness worse, but if I scaled back on the soap and astringents, I suffered breakouts.
-I was spending $30 or $40 a month on skin care products and my skin wasn't cared for.
+I was spending $30 or $40 a month on skincare products, and my skin wasn't cared for.